-Impact Management Actions Implementation Monitoring Responsible person Method of implementation Timeframe for implementation Responsible person Frequency Evidence of compliance A method statement must be provided by the contractor prior to any onsite activity that includes the layout of the construction camp in the form of a plan showing the location of key infrastructure and services (where applicable), including but not limited to offices, overnight vehicle parking areas, stores, the workshop, stockpile and lay down areas, hazardous materials storage areas (including fuels), the batching plant (if one is located at the construction camp), designated access routes, equipment cleaning areas and the placement of staff accommodation, cooking and ablution facilities, waste and wastewater management; Contractor Development of an appropriate method statement Pre-construction ECO dEO Once, prior to construction Availability of the method statement which complies with the minimum requirement listed Location of camps must be within approved area to ensure that the site does not impact on sensitive areas identified in the environmental assessment or site walk through; DPM Place construction camps outside of sensitive areas identified in the Basic Assessment (BA) Report Pre-construction Construction ECO dEO Once, prior to construction Availability of a layout and sensitivity map indicating avoidance of sensitive area.
+Impact Management Actions Implementation Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance A method statement must be provided by the contractor prior to any onsite activity that includes the layout of the construction camp in the form of a plan showing the location of key infrastructure and services (where applicable), including but not limited to offices, overnight vehicle parking areas, stores, the workshop, stockpile and lay down areas, hazardous materials storage areas (including fuels), the batching plant (if one is located at the construction camp), designated access routes, equipment cleaning areas and the placement of staff accommodation, cooking and ablution facilities, waste and wastewater management; Contractor Development of an appropriate method statement Pre-construction ECO dEO Once, prior to construction Availability of the method statement which complies with the minimum requirement listed Location of camps must be within approved area to ensure that the site does not impact on sensitive areas identified in the environmental assessment or site walk through; DPM Place construction camps outside of sensitive areas identified in the Basic Assessment (BA) Report Pre-construction Construction ECO dEO Once, prior to construction Availability of a layout and sensitivity map indicating avoidance of sensitive area.
 Sites must be located where possible on previously disturbed areas; DPM Place site outside of the sensitive areas and within previously disturbed areas identified in the Pre-construction ECO dEO Once, prior to construction Availability of a layout and sensitivity map indicating avoidance of sensitive areas

 The camp must be fenced in accordance with Section 5.5: Fencing and gate installation; and DPM Design and implementation of fencing as per requirements of Section 5.5 of this EMPr.
 Pre-construction & Construction ECO dEO Once, prior to construction and once during the construction of the fencing. and placement within disturbed areas.
-The camp is fenced in accordance with Section 5.5 of this EMPr.
-The use of existing accommodation for contractor staff, where possible, is encouraged.
+The camp is fenced in accordance with Section 5.5 of this EMPr. - The use of existing accommodation for contractor staff, where possible, is encouraged. - The use of existing accommodation for contractor staff, where possible, is encouraged.
 Not applicable - the development of new accommodation is not proposed.
 Staff will be accommodated in the town close by.